 Types of Curved Rails

 There are two major types of curved stairlift: modular and custom-made.
 As their names imply, one is custom-designed for your stairs, while the other is composed of pre-fabricated parts that are assembled into a completed stairlift rail.

 Typically, custom rails (sometimes referred to as bespoke rails) are a tighter fit and offer a smoother ride.
 The twin-tube design is popular, but the characteristics of the rail can vary, depending on the company you choose.

 Modular rails, meanwhile, are often single tube and boast a quicker delivery time.
-While the ride quality isn’t quite as smooth as a custom rail, in most cases, a modular curved rail does the job just as well.
-However, it is important to note that if you have a complicated staircase with very tight turns, you might need the superior design of a custom rail.
+However, the ride quality isn’t as smooth as a custom rail and it is important to note that if you have a complicated staircase with very tight turns, you might need the superior design of a custom rail.

 Typical Curved Stairlift Rail Dimensions

 Curved rail dimensions vary, depending on the specifics of your staircase.
 And because each curved staircase is different, it’s hard to give approximate dimensions for stairs that turn.
 Long, straight sections can have rail protrusion that are similar to the 6” typically seen on straight stairlifts, but it’s difficult to say how far the rail will stick out where it makes corners.
 However, bespoke rails are known to hug turns significantly tighter than modular stairlift rails.